jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (p)
   (q)
 (2) Regulations made under subsection (1) may be made in respect of different units, transactions, persons, classes of units, subclasses of units, classes of transactions, or classes of persons.
-(3) Any regulation made under subsection (1)﻿(b)﻿(i) or (c) does not apply to the transfer of units that are held in an account in the Registry at the time that the regulation comes into force.
+(3) Any regulation made under subsection (1)﻿(b)﻿(i) or (c) applies to only the following units:
+  (a) all units that are not held in an account in the Registry at the time that the regulation comes into force; and (b) approved overseas units that are issued before 1 January 2021 (the start of the third commitment period).
 (3A) The amount of fees set under regulations made under subsection (1)﻿(f) must not exceed the amount necessary to enable the recovery of the direct and indirect costs of the Registrar in performing his or her functions under this Part.
 (4) Any regulations made under subsection (1) must be consistent with international climate change obligations.